IM-29 March 30, 2023; IM-69 May 26, 2022; IM-15 March 9, 2021; IM-11 February 20, 2020

 EXAMPLE: Amelia applied for MHABD on 11/16/2019.
 She was incarcerated 11/26/2019.
 While processing the application, staff sent a Request for Information (FA-325) and requested a completed MRT packet and pay stubs on 11/19/2019, with information due 12/2/2019.
 The information was not received and a second request was sent 12/3/19, due 12/13/2019.
 The information was not received.
 The application was rejected on 12/16/19 for failure to provide verification.

-If during incarceration, an ex-parte review must be completed as the spouse reports a divorce or the death of a spouse (or other separation where the incarcerated spouse will not be returning to the original eligibility household), a new application must be registered for the incarcerated individual without requiring a new application.
-Disability status must be assumed in this situation to allow the case to be approved and suspended, and disability will be verified prior to release.
+If during incarceration, a pre-closing ex parte review must be completed as the spouse reports a divorce or the death of a spouse (or other separation where the incarcerated spouse will not be returning to the original eligibility household), a new application must be registered for the incarcerated individual without requiring a new application.

 Inpatient Services during Suspension